Colleen 'Cosmo' Murphy

-Colleen 'Cosmo' Murphy, (born August 24, 1968) is an American DJ, radio host and curator, audiophile, and founder of the album listening event and content hub Classic Album Sundays.
-She is often a spokesperson about vinyl records.
+Colleen "Cosmo" Murphy is an American DJ, radio host and curator, audiophile, and founder of the album listening event and content hub Classic Album Sundays.
+She is often called on to speak about vinyl records.

-Career

-Radio
+Radio career

-Originally from Massachusetts, she attended New York University where she was Program Director and a DJ at the university radio station WNYU.
+Originally from Massachusetts, United States, Colleen Murphy attended New York University, where she was program director and a DJ at the university radio station WNYU.

 Murphy has been a radio host, DJ and programme director since the age of fourteen and today hosts Cosmodelica and Classic Album Sundays Worldwide on Worldwide FM and 'This Women's Work' series for Public Radio International.
 Cosmodelica was selected by Time Out as one of the 10 best shows in London.

-Murphy is the writer and host of BBC 6 Music’s album series "Sounds of a City" and BBC Radio 4’s documentary series "Turntable Tales".
+Murphy is the writer and host of BBC 6 Music's album series "Sounds of a City" and BBC Radio 4's documentary series "Turntable Tales".

-Unfold Japan, a radio series she hosted for Worldwide FM and Asahi has been nominated for an ARIA Award in 2020 Audio and Radio Industry Awards for Best Branded Content.
+Unfold Japan, a radio series she hosted for Worldwide FM and Asahi, was nominated for an ARIA Award in the 2020 Audio and Radio Industry Awards for Best Branded Content.

-DJ
+DJ career

 Murphy was mentored by David Mancuso at his seminal Loft parties in New York City and became one of his most trusted friends and artistic collaborators.
 Together they co-produced the compilation series David Mancuso Presents The Loft Volumes One and Two, and worked together on David's record label The Loft Audiophile Library of Music.
 In 2000, David told Time Out New York City "She is very devoted and very pure about the music.
 She’s one of the only people I would trust, both with the music and with the equipment, to fill in for me."
 She was asked by David to help manage his legacy and continues to be one of the musical hosts at The Loft in NYC.

-Murphy is also the cofounder of the Lucky Cloud Loft parties in London which she co-founded with Mancuso and friends and DJs internationally on the world's best sound systems and dance floors.
+Murphy is also the co-founder of the Lucky Cloud Loft parties in London which she co-founded with Mancuso and friends and DJs internationally on the world's best sound systems and dance floors.

-In 2019, Murphy was nominated in the DJ Mag North America Hall of Fame and launched Love Dancin' Sound System with Trojan Sound System's Daddy Ad at Gilles Peterson’s We Out Here Festival, sharing some of her musical and sonic passions to dancers outside of her existing communities.
+In 2019 Murphy was nominated in the DJ Mag North America Hall of Fame and launched Love Dancin' Sound System with Trojan Sound System's Daddy Ad at Gilles Peterson's We Out Here festival, sharing some of her musical and sonic passions to dancers outside of her existing communities.

 Murphy was featured in Disco: Soundtrack of a Revolution, a 2024 BBC and PBS co-production and three-part documentary about the rise of disco music in the 1970s.